How Do Solar Panels Work?

 The power of a PV cell is measured in kilowatts peak (kWp), which is the rate at which it generates energy at peak performance in full direct sunlight during the summer.
 This might range from 714kWh per annum in the Shetlands to 1132kWh in the South East per kW(p), according to the Solar Trade Association.
 A kW(p) of solar PV corresponds to around 7m2 of roof space.

-Convert power into AC
+Convert Power Into AC

 Solar panels generate a direct current (DC) of electricity.
 They’re wired into your home and attached to an inverter, which will probably be in your loft, which turns the power into an alternating current (AC), the type of electricity we use day-to-day.

-Use, store or export the energy
+Use, Store or Export the Energy

 Your system will automatically use the free electricity you’ve generated, then switch back to using electricity from the grid as needed.